Creating Secure Sessions

 Clients can optionally create secure sessions that require trusted server certificates to establish a TLS/SSL-encrypted client connection to a PubSub+ event broker.
 When a secure session is created, SMF information is transported using TLS/SSL over TCP instead of plain-text over TCP.

 To create a secure session, a number of TLS/SSL-specific session properties must be specified as discussed below.
 In addition, the event broker that the secure session will connect to must be properly configured, and the appropriate server certificate must be in place.
-For information on configuring an event broker to allow for secure connections, refer to TLS / SSL Service Configuration.
+For information on configuring an event broker to allow for secure connections, see TLS / SSL Service Configuration.

 Related Samples